 Weebly has tons of helpful built-in features that give you so much variety when creating your website.
 On top of that, its comprehensive app market is packed full of useful add-ons which you can integrate into your site.

-Now let’s take a look at a few key areas, and find out more about the features Weebly and Squarespace offer for each.
+Let’s take a look at the features Weebly and Squarespace offer for each.

-When it comes to ecommerce, it’s pretty much neck-and-neck.
-Both have dedicated ecommerce pricing plans, both allow you to sell unlimited products, and both let you sell physical or digital products.
+When it comes to ecommerce, Squarespace once again is the front runner.
+Both builders have dedicated ecommerce pricing plans, both allow you to sell unlimited products, and both let you sell physical or digital products.
 Here’s a list of other important ecommerce features that both cover: